 - Contact poison control if you see signs of physical distress in your cat, and don’t feed them these nuts again.

 So, are pistachios bad for cats?
-As long as it is in small amounts, they can digest almost any human food, but maybe not pistachio.
+It is in small amounts as long as, they can digest almost any human food, but maybe not pistachio.

 You have to keep in mind that the benefit that you are trying to give your cat from pistachios can be gotten from alternative sources.
 So although not “bad,” they aren’t as good either!